 Now, the reality.
 5+ years is considerable time in the IT context, and all these SP adopters, are starting to understand what actually is this expensive thing called SharePoint.
 I mean they are cautiously going beyond simple intranet usage patterns.
 They are starting to understand (and adopt) the primary intent of SP existence.
 And that is SharePoint at the front of the IT landscape in the typical company of the near future.
 Next 5 years at least.
 Company whose workforce are 90% mobile and are using anything as their personal computing device.
 And yes, this is actually “Cloud + Client” paradigm.

-Right now, I do not know of a better plan for any standard enterprise bogged down knee deep in the IT legacy mud, to move forward, solving all the issues of every medium to large IT landscape.
+Right now, I do not know of a more feasible plan for any standard enterprise bogged down knee deep in the IT legacy mud, to move forward, solving (almost) all the issues of every medium to large IT landscape.

-Put all of Your legacy nightmares in the back, use BizTalk to integrate and have the complete front side implemented as SharePoint sites and web applications.
-Instantly all is also compliant and very manageable.
+Put all of your legacy nightmares in the back, use BizTalk to integrate and have the complete front side implemented as SharePoint sites and web applications.
+As a side effect, and if you do it right, instantly all is also very compliant and very manageable.

 I dare to claim this is one very feasible proposal.
-Also future proof, and also based not on pre-sales marketing, but on real and two most mature software platforms : SharePoint and BizTalk.
+Also future proof, and also based not on pre-sales marketing architecture, but on your reality and on two most mature software platforms : SharePoint and BizTalk.
 Everything else is vested interests and legacy kingdoms built around decades of legacy systems in existence.
-I would stick my neck out and claim: simply there is no other feasible choice but to do this.
+I would stick my neck out and claim: for you right now dear CxO, simply there is no other feasible choice but to implement this strategy.

-Cloud? where is the Cloud in this I hear you asking.
-My opinion: Not today but at some future point companies will be able to work in a simple Cloud+Client paradigm.
-Key is a secure and manageable integration with legacy parts on the ground.
-Cloud can be anywhere you like on the above diagram: external to it, or covering each of the parts or covering them all.
-The architecture still stands as it is.
-It can be implemented in or out of the cloud or in a combined fashion in an orderly migration to the full Cloud computing.
-This is how you get there.
-In small steps.
+And Cloud?
+Where is the Cloud in this I hear you asking a bit nervously.
+My opinion: Not today but at some future point companies will be able to plan and execute in some simple Cloud+Client paradigm.
+Key to that future is a secure and manageable integration with legacy parts on the ground.
+Cloud can be anywhere you like over the above diagram: external to it, or covering each of the 3 parts or covering them all.
+This strategy/architecture still stands as it is.
+It can be implemented in or out of the cloud or in a combined fashion in an orderly migration to the full Cloud computing paradigm.
+This is how you get to the Cloud.
+In small upward steps.

-The time will come as soon as all of this picture is lifted to the Cloud.
-But not any time soon.
-And I think every CIO knows it.
+The happy cloudy time will come as soon as all of this picture can be lifted to the Cloud.
+But this is not going to happen any time soon.
+And I think every CxO knows it quite well.

 1This is the question, I would recommend anyone to ask her architect.
 ASAP.